 Students interested in classics are encouraged to seek study abroad experience in a program emphasizing the civilization of the classical world, such as those offered by the Intercollegiate Center for Classical Studies in Rome and the College Year in Athens.
 Summer internships at archaeological excavations of classical sites are also available.
 For more information about opportunities to study classics abroad, students should contact the Department of Classics and the Padnos International Center.

-The department also cooperates with the Departments of Anthropology and History in offering the interdepartmental archaeology minor (ARC).
+The Classics Department also cooperates with the Departments of Anthropology and History in offering the interdepartmental archaeology minor (ARC).

-Through the department, Grand Valley State University holds institutional memberships in The American Philological Association, The Classical Association of the Middle West and South, The American Academy in Rome, The American School of Classical Studies at Athens, and The Intercollegiate Center for Classical Studies in Rome.
+Through the Classics Department, Grand Valley State University holds institutional memberships in The Society for Classical Studies, The Classical Association of the Middle West and South, The American School of Classical Studies at Athens, The American Academy in Rome, and The Intercollegiate Center for Classical Studies in Rome.